manoj-sharma-wawa/openmicroservices.org/schema/lifecycle/README.md

 # Lifecycle

-A service **SHOULD** define a startup command if it needs to initialise itself (for example, start an HTTP server).
+A service **SHOULD** define a startup command if it needs to initialise itself (for example, start a HTTP server).

 **Sample**
 ```yaml